rikhuijzer/phd-thesis/chapters/acknowledgements.typ

 This thesis would not have been possible without the support of the Korps Commandotroepen.
 The people that I have met made me feel confident that our country's defense is in good hands.
+Thank you, Maurits, for getting this project off the ground.
+I have learned a lot from you.
+Especially about how to collaborate with people and how to remain empathetic even under pressure.
 A special thanks goes to the members of the Human Performance Team.
-Each time I visited the organization, you, Koen, Age, Wayne, and others made sure that everything was arranged.
+Each time I visited the organization, you, Koen, Age, Jaco, Wayne, and others made sure that everything was arranged.
 Next, you asked me about the research and gave useful and practical feedback.
 This has been extremely helpful to keep me on track.
 Without you, the research would probably have ended up in something that looked great in theory but didn't work in practice.
-A special thanks goes out to Maurits who got this project started.
-I have learned a lot from you.
-Especially about how to collaborate with people and how to remain empathetic even under pressure.

 I would also like to thank the reading committee of this thesis:
 Rob Meijer, George Azzopardi, and Steven Verstockt.